Oral suction saves lives: why skills matter

 The skills and insights involved are clearly focused on using the equipment provided in a correct and timely fashion.
 This means that suction training with practising medical professionals and some of your own peers is vital.

 By discussing and rehearsing the knowledge required, you are more likely to assimilate what you need.
 This includes developing heightened alertness to the possibility of someone who needs help to maintain or improve their gas exchange.

-Having different health and social care organisation using different equipment and techniques is not a problem if the skills and understanding within the staff involved are kept up to date.
+Having different health and social care organizations using different equipment and techniques is not a problem.
+This is true as long as the skills and understanding within the staff involved are kept up to date.

-This is another reason to take time out of the workplace to attend specialist suction training courses.
-In that way, the latest techniques can be communicated to you – tried and trusted methodology at the cutting edge of modern medicine.
+This is another reason to take time out of the workplace to attend specialist oral suction training courses.
+This way, we can inform you about the latest techniques that are at the cutting edge of modern medicine.
+We communicate these tried and trusted methodologies to keep your skills and understanding up to date.
 These are transferable skills to any location or situation.